 Current Language: D. The Admission Practices Committee shall review annually the Code of Ethics and Professional Practices (CEPP) of NACAC, the NACAC Monitoring Procedures for the Code of Ethics and Professional Practices (CEPP), IACAC Monitoring Procedures, and the IACAC Statement of Practices and Courtesies, and shall formulate and recommend changes to the IACAC Executive Board which shall determine whether to submit such recommendations to the NACAC Executive Board.
 This committee shall also be responsible for dealing with alleged infractions as defined by NACAC guidelines.

-New Language: D. The Admission Practices Committee shall review annually the Code of Ethics and Professional Practices (CEPP) of NACAC, the NACAC Monitoring Procedures for the Code of Ethics and Professional Practices (CEPP), IACAC Monitoring Procedures, and the IACAC Statement of Practices and Courtesies, and shall formulate and recommend changes to the IACAC Executive Board which shall determine whether to submit such recommendations to the NACAC Executive Board.
-This committee shall also be responsible for dealing with alleged infractions as defined by NACAC guidelines.
+New Language:

 Rationale: Committee work is not typically detailed in the by-laws.
 Likewise, beyond the explicit role of the Secretary in maintaining records, any additional tasks do not belong in the by-laws.
 This information is better placed in the Leadership Manual.